-Subjects will be randomized in a 2:2:1:1 ratio to receive treatment with PM, PEOM, SM, or SEOM.
-The annual growth rate in GA lesion area is expected to have a mean of 1.47, 1.70, and 2.13 mm/year for PM, PEOM, and sham-pooled groups, respectively, as estimated from the results of a Phase 2 trial for pegcetacoplan.
-The standard deviation of the lesion growth is estimated to be 1.50 mm based on the same Phase 2 trial data or 1.25 mm based on natural history data.
-The following table provides an approximation of the study power for a sample size of 200 subjects in each group (ie, a total enrollment of 600 subjects) under different alpha values and standard deviations.
+Subjects will be randomized in a 2:2:1:1 ratio to receive treatment with pegcetacoplan monthly, pegcetacoplan every other month, sham monthly, or sham every other month.
+The annual growth rate in GA lesion area is expected to have a mean of 1.47, 1.70 and 2.13 mm2/year for pegcetacoplan monthly, pegcetacoplan every-other-month, and sham-pooled groups, respectively, as estimated from the results of a Phase 2 trial for pegcetacoplan.
+The standard deviation of the lesion growth is estimated to be 1.50 mm2 based on the same Phase 2 trial data or 1.25 mm2 based on natural history data.21 The following table provides an approximation of the study power for a sample size of 200 subjects in each group (ie, a total enrollment of 600 subjects) under different alpha values and standard deviations.
 The approximation is calculated using PROC POWER one-way analysis of variance, SAS 9.4.
 The study power is likely larger when utilizing the longitudinal data to model the primary endpoint.
 The actual study power may also vary based on the distribution of the stratification factors (ie, lesion area at screening, presence of CNV in fellow eye), and site enrollment.